-- 1) Students will have the ability to understand theories and theoretical perspectives in sociology and social sciences. - 2) Students will gain the knowledge and skills to interpret social, economic and historical facts from a sociological perspective by rational thinking in social, economic and historical context. - 3) Students can think critically when they evaluate the problems of sociology or other related fields, and can judge under a critical point of view theoretical and empirical studies conducted in those fields. - 4) Students develop an interest in the problems of the modern societies and they can evaluate those problems within a wide perspective. - 5) Students can apply their knowledge and research skills in interdisciplinary studies and can transfer those skills to other disciplines.
+- 1) 1-Understand and apply the basic concepts and principles of sociology.
+2-Analyze social structures and interactions.
+3-Evaluate the role of culture, institutions, and norms in shaping individual and collective behavior. - 4-Discuss contemporary social issues using sociological theories. - 2) Students will gain the knowledge and skills to interpret social, economic and historical facts from a sociological perspective by rational thinking in social, economic and historical context. - 3) Students can think critically when they evaluate the problems of sociology or other related fields, and can judge under a critical point of view theoretical and empirical studies conducted in those fields. - 4) Students develop an interest in the problems of the modern societies and they can evaluate those problems within a wide perspective. - 5) Students can apply their knowledge and research skills in interdisciplinary studies and can transfer those skills to other disciplines.